eWaterCycle/grpc4bmi/docs/server/python.rst

 Installing Requirements
 -----------------------

-The grpc4bmi Python package should be installed, see :ref:`pip-install`.
+The grpc4bmi Python package should be :ref:`installed <pip-install>`.

 Creating